ntop/ntopng/doc/nedge/src/bridging.rst

 please find below instructions for configuring a virtual interface over a VLAN on top of the bridge created by nedge.

-On Ubuntu 20 (or any netplan based system) the interfaces configuration is written by nedge in the `/etc/netplan/30-nedge.yaml` file.
+On netplan-based Ubuntu systems the interfaces configuration is written by nedge in the `/etc/netplan/30-nedge.yaml` file.
 It is possible to write an additional configuration file `/etc/netplan/30-nedge-management.yaml` which contains the virtual interface configuration as below.
 In this example we assume that the appliance should be visible on VLAN 15 with IP address 10.10.10.1.